uploadcare/uploadcare-widget/README.md

 [![Build Status][badge-travis-img]][badge-travis-url]
 [![Uploadcare stack on StackShare][badge-stack-img]][badge-stack-url]

 Uploads affect your web or mobile app performance.
-The widget ensures all of your uploads are fast and hit their target.
+The widget ensures you integrate file uploading into your product in minutes, no matter the development stack.

 The widget features:

 * Drag&Drop selection.
+* Over a dozen [upload sources][uc-docs-widget-sources] including social media and cloud storage providers.
 * Multiple file upload with individual progress bars.
 * File moderation through validation by file size, extension or MIME type.
 * Image preview and image crop.
-* [Libraries and integrations][uc-libs] for jQuery, JavaScript, Ajax, PHP, Python, Ruby, Rails, Angular, Meteor, and more.
+* [Libraries and integrations][uc-libs] for JavaScript, PHP, Python, Java, Django, Ruby on Rails, Angular, and more.

-Uploads affect your web or mobile app performance.
-The widget ensures all of your uploads are fast and hit their target.
+* 20+ languages, [learn more][uc-docs-widget-locales].

-It’s provided as a typical JavaScript library and can be easily embedded in your site.
+We provide the file uploader as a typical JavaScript library; it can be easily embedded in your site.

-The widget is highly customizable to fit your needs.
-It supports multi-file uploads, manual crop, and integrates with social media and cloud storage providers.

 Using the older `2.x` version?
 Check out the stuff under the [v2 tag][github-branch-v2].

 <a href="https://uploadcare.com/widget/configure/" title="Play with the widget">
   <img src="https://ucarecdn.com/021e5297-c1c4-43d4-97fc-6de7dd97c856/"